lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

-# Class 2: AI as Your Daily Assistant — Emails, Documents & Spreadsheets
+# Class 2: AI as Your Daily Assistant — Emails, Documents, Spreadsheets & Career

 In Class 1, you learned what AI is, how it works, and wrote your first prompts.
 You discovered that the quality of your input shapes the quality of the output.
 Now it is time to put that understanding to work on the tasks that fill most people's professional and personal lives: writing and responding to emails, making sense of long documents, navigating spreadsheet data without needing to be a data expert, tailoring your CV to a specific job opportunity, writing a cover letter, and creating a personal page.